Needham, Massachusetts: Incorporation of Wellesley

-In 1881 the West Parish was separately incorporated as the town of Wellesley.
+In 1881, the West Parish was separately incorporated as the town of Wellesley.
 The following year, Needham and Wellesley high schools began playing an annual football game on Thanksgiving, now the second-longest running high school football rivalry in the United States (and longest such contest on Thanksgiving).
 Also the longest running public high school rivalry.
-In 2013 Wellesley broke a three-year Thanksgiving game losing streak to the Needham Rockets, defeating them 22–6.
-The Wellesley Raiders now hold a 60–57–9 advantage in the historic rivalry.
+In 2024, Needham defeated Wellesley 20-13, which leaves the series' all-time record at 66-62-9, Wellesley leading.
+This 2024 win capped off their undefeated season, which ultimately ended with a loss in the Division 1 Super Bowl.

 With the loss of the West Parish to Wellesley, the town lost its town hall and plans to build a new one began in 1902 with the selection of a building committee.
-The cornerstone was laid by the Grand Lodge of Masons on September 2, 1902 and the building was dedicated on December 22, 1903.
+The cornerstone was laid by the Grand Lodge of Masons on September 2, 1902, and the building was dedicated on December 22, 1903.
 The total cost for the hall was $57,500 including furnishings.
 Because it was located on the town common, the cost did not include land as none was purchased.
 In 2011, the town hall was extensively refurbished and expanded.
 In the process, the second-floor meeting hall was restored to its original function and beauty.